Get answers to the most commonly asked questions...

 There are 3 RV Parks and two State Park campgrounds between 5 and 11 miles from the start line.
 Please see the complete list of camping options here.

 NO!
 NO!
 NO!
 The number of PSVs is a major complaint by riders and a significant safety issue.
 If you need a support vehicle, DO NOT RIDE!
 We work hard to provide all registered riders with sufficient food, water and safety support.
 If your spouse or friend would like to help, have them volunteer for one of our many staff positions.
 Click here for more information.
-They can earn points towards the WIMPROD ride (a 2-day version of RAMROD) or a lottery bypass for the following year's RAMROD.
+They can earn points towards a lottery bypass for the following year's RAMROD.